Wilhelm Bleek: San people (Bushmen)

 Bleek, along with Lloyd, made an effort to record as much anthropological and ethnographic information as possible.
 This included genealogies, places of origin, and the customs and daily life of the informants.
 Photographs and measurements (some as specified by Thomas Huxley's global ethnographic project, see Godby 1996) were also taken of all their informants in accordance with the norms of scientific research of the time in those fields.
-More intimate and personal painted portraits were also commissioned of some of the xam teachers.
+More intimate and personal painted portraits were also commissioned of some of the ǀXam teachers.

-Although Bleek and Lloyd interviewed other individuals during 1875 and 1876 (Lloyd doing this alone after Bleek's death), most of their time was spent interviewing only six individual |xam contributors.
-Bleek wrote a series of reports on the language and the literature and folklore of the |xam-speakers he interviewed, which he sent to the Cape Secretary for Native Affairs.
+Although Bleek and Lloyd interviewed other individuals during 1875 and 1876 (Lloyd doing this alone after Bleek's death), most of their time was spent interviewing only six individual ǀXam contributors.
+Bleek wrote a series of reports on the language and the literature and folklore of the ǀXam-speakers he interviewed, which he sent to the Cape Secretary for Native Affairs.
 This was first in an attempt to gain funding to continue with his studies and then also to make Her Majesty's Colonial Government aware of the need to preserve San folklore as an important part of the nation's heritage and traditions.
 In this endeavour Bleek must surely have been influenced by Louis Anthing.

 Death

 Bleek died in Mowbray on 17 August 1875, aged 48, and was buried in Wynberg Anglican cemetery in Cape Town along with his two infant children, who had died before him.
-His all-important work recording the |Xam language and literature was continued and expanded by Lucy Lloyd, fully supported by his wife Jemima.
-In his obituary in the South African Mail of 25 August 1875, he was lauded in the following terms: 'As a comparative philologist he stood in the foremost rank, and as an investigator and authority on the South African languages, he was without peer.
+His all-important work recording the ǀXam language and literature was continued and expanded by Lucy Lloyd, fully supported by his wife Jemima.
+In his obituary in the South African Mail of 25 August 1875, he was lauded in the following terms: "As a comparative philologist he stood in the foremost rank, and as an investigator and authority on the South African languages, he was without peer."

+Bleek collection

+The Bleek collection is an archive of papers about the San people by Bleek, his daughter Dorothea, Lucy Lloyd, and G. W. Stow.
+It also includes photographic albums.
+These materials are held at the University of Cape Town Libraries and in the special collections of the South African Library, also in Cape Town.
+In 1997 this archive was added by UNESCO to its Memory of the World international register, recognising it as documentary heritage of global importance.